kita127/stdedit/README.md

 echo hello | stdedit vim | pbcopy
 ```

-This opens the editor and puts "hello".+
+This opens the editor and puts "hello".<br>
 After you save changes and close the editor, the results are copied into your clipboard.

 You can specify which editor to use via `$STDEDIT`.